Cleevesd/CS361_Class_Project/README.md

-# Battleship (Team 22)
+# Battleship

-This repository contains the code written by team 22 for Sprint 1 of the Battleship group project as assigned in CS 361 (Software Engineering I) at Oregon State University.
+This repository contains the code written by team 22 for Sprints 1 and 2 of the Battleship group project as assigned in CS 361 (Software Engineering I) at Oregon State University.
 The following rules were given in the assignment.

 ## Game Rules